remotion-dev/remotion/packages/docs/docs/lambda/cli/render.md

 If specified, this function will be used for rendering the individual chunks.
 This is useful if you want to use a function with higher or lower power for rendering the chunks than the main orchestration function.

 If you want to use this option, the function must be in the same region, the same account and have the same version as the main function.

+### `--force-bucket-name`

+_available from v3.3.42_

+Specify a specific bucket name to be used.
+[This is not recommended](/docs/lambda/multiple-buckets), instead let Remotion discover the right bucket automatically.